LeonardoCaracho/books_finder/README.md

 * **Data**
     - **Repository**: Abstract the data layer and expose domain models for the application to consume, facilitating the communication with the Bussiness Logic layer.
-    - **Data Provider**: The data provider is used to fetch raw data from the API.
+    - **Data Provider**: The data provider is used to fetch raw data from the API and to handle the local storage for the favorites feature.

 ## Supported Features